-The simulation file of openCFS is an XML based input format \cite{CFSdocu}.
-The underlying structure of our XML files is defined via a so-called XML-scheme.
-The path to this scheme is defined in the header of every XML file and per default it points to our default public scheme, provided on our gitlab server:
+The simulation file of openCFS is an XML-based input format \cite{CFSdocu}.
+The underlying structure of our XML files is defined via a so-called XML scheme.
+The path to this scheme is defined in the header of every XML file, and per default, it points to our default public scheme, provided on our GitLab server:

-In general, an OpenCFS XML file consists of three main parts: \begin{itemize} \item fileFormats: definition of input-/output- and material-files \item domain: region definitions (assign material to different regions) \item sequenceStep: contains the definition of the analysis type and the PDE. \end{itemize} Several sequenceSteps can be concatenated and results from previous sequenceSteps can be processed to produce the desired result.
+In general, an openCFS XML file consists of three main parts: \begin{itemize} \item fileFormats: definition of input-/output- and material-files \item domain: region definitions (assign material to different regions) \item sequenceStep: contains the definition of the analysis type and the PDE. \end{itemize} Several sequenceSteps can be concatenated, and results from previous sequenceSteps can be processed to produce the desired result.

 Detailed information about the XML-input files can be found online \cite{CFSdocu}.